Lucas was due to start reception class in the UK last month, but as we moved to France, he has another nursery year.

-In the French education system, children start L’Ecole Maternelle at the age of 3 where they go into the Petite Section for age 3-4 years, the Moyenne Section for 4-5 years and Grande Section for 5-6 years.
+In the French education system, children start L’Ecole Maternelle at the age of 3, where they go into the Petite Section for age 3-4 years, the Moyenne Section for 4-5 years and the Grande Section for 5-6 years.
 As Lucas is 4, he is in the Moyenne Section and will be in L’Ecole Maternelle for 2 years before moving up to primary school.
-From what I understand the Petite and Moyenne sections are like a UK nursery or preschool and the Grande Section is more like the UK reception class.
+From what I understand, the Petite and Moyenne sections are like a UK nursery or preschool, and the Grande Section is more like the UK reception class.

-L’Ecole Maternelle is designed to introduce children to the social environment of the school and to develop basic coordination skills.
+L’Ecole Maternelle is designed to introduce children to the school’s social environment and develop basic coordination skills.
 The main aim is oral expression and communication.
 Self-awareness is encouraged as well as group activities.
 These include arts and crafts, music and games.
-In the Grande Section reading, writing and arithmetic are taught in preparation for moving up to primary.
+In the Grande Section, reading, writing and arithmetic are taught to prepare for moving to primary.

-I’m glad that we have started Lucas at this age because he should be fluent at speaking French before they all start learning to read and write together.
-Considering the language barrier and that he has only been in L’Ecole Maternelle for 3 weeks, he has settled in really well.
-He is happily playing with people when we go to pick him up and walks in every morning with enthusiasm.
+I’m glad that we have started Lucas at this age because he should be fluent in speaking French before they all start learning to read and write together.
+Considering the language barrier and that he has only been in L’Ecole Maternelle for 3 weeks, he has settled in well.
+He happily plays with people when we pick him up and enthusiastically walks in every morning.

 How do you start L’Ecole Maternelle?

-To get into the school system in France you need to visit the Mairie (town hall).
+You must visit the Mairie (town hall) to get into France’s school system.
 The Maire is the mayor of the village, town or city.
-The Maire will deal with anything important going on in the area whether this is registering a birth, asking about planning permission, opening a business in the village or school enrolment.
+The Maire will deal with anything important in the area, whether registering a birth, asking about planning permission, opening a business in the village or school enrolment.

-What do you need for starting L’Ecole Maternelle?
+What do you need to start L’Ecole Maternelle?

-I’m not sure if these vary for school to school but rather than buying a pencil case, stationery and a water bottle getting ready for school, we were presented with a list that included slippers, insurance, a box of tissues and a ring binder!
+I’m not sure if these vary from school to school, but rather than buying a pencil case, stationery and a water bottle to get ready for school, we were presented with a list that included slippers, insurance, a box of tissues and a ring binder!